fbpx

 Senate Bill 1218 is set to take effect on September 14, 2024, changing the laws surrounding exclusive listing agreements.
 Specifically, the legislation will create three new statutes: A.R.S. §§ 44-501, 502, and 503, all of which will fall under the heading “Exclusive Property Engagement Agreements.”

-Pursuant to A.RS. § 44-501, Exclusive Property Engagement Agreement means “a contract or agreement that provides an exclusive right to a person to list or sell Residential Real Estate,” which is defined as real property in Arizona that “is used or will be used primarily for a personal, family or household purpose and that contains fewer than five dwelling units.”
+Pursuant to A.R.S. § 44-501, Exclusive Property Engagement Agreement means “a contract or agreement that provides an exclusive right to a person to list or sell Residential Real Estate,” which is defined as real property in Arizona that “is used or will be used primarily for a personal, family or household purpose and that contains fewer than five dwelling units.”

-A.RS. § 44-502 then sets forth a litany of unlawful practices pertaining to Exclusive Property Engagement Agreements.
+A.R.S. § 44-502 then sets forth a litany of unlawful practices pertaining to Exclusive Property Engagement Agreements.
 While a summary of the restrictions is set forth below, the statute itself should be reviewed for additional details.

 Subsection A makes it unlawful for an Exclusive Property Engagement Agreement to: